Skip to Content

 Bonded Fabric Blade & Housing

-There’s a big caveat with this blade though.
-The fabric you are going to cut needs to be bonded to a backing material.
+There’s a big caveat with this blade, though.
+The fabric you cut needs to be bonded to a backing material.

-If you are a sewer, you might know what bonded fabric, but if you are like me and have no prior experience with fabrics, let me explain to you real quick.
+If you are a sewer, you might know what bonded fabric is, but if you are like me and have no prior experience with fabrics, let me explain to you quickly.

 Not fun, right?